ueberdosis/tiptap/docs/installation/vue3.md

 You should now see Tiptap in your browser.
 Time to give yourself a pat on the back! :)

 ## 5. Use v-model (optional)
-You’re probably used to bind your data with `v-model` in forms, that’s also possible with Tiptap.
+You’re probably used to binding your data with `v-model` in forms, that’s also possible with Tiptap.
 Here is how that would work with Tiptap:

 https://embed.tiptap.dev/preview/GuideGettingStarted/VModel